Our Financing Advice

 While building a new house can be a creative and exciting experience, it can also present some complicated financial questions.
-How do you estimate the cost to build a new house?
+How do you estimate the cost to build a house?
 How do you arrange a mortgage when you’re still living in your current house?
 How do you free up the necessary equity?
 The team at Lithium One can help guide you through this process.
 We’ve helped many others in Prince George identify their budgets, work with local mortgage brokers, and find the necessary equity.
-Our team will help you, too.
+Our team will help you understand the cost to build a house, too.

-To begin, we’ll arrange a visit with one of our mortgage brokers.
-They’ll meet with you to discuss your finances, the cost to build a new house, equity, and borrowing abilities.
+Every project starts with a visit with a local mortgage broker.
+They’ll meet with you to discuss your finances, the cost to build a house, equity, and borrowing abilities.
 (If you’ve ever arranged a mortgage in the past, you’ll know what to expect.)
-The mortgage broker will make an assessment as to how much you can borrow, then provide you with what is known as a home building loan.

 Next, the mortgage broker will make an assessment as to how much you can borrow.
 This gives you an idea of how much you have to work with when building your home.
 It provides a maximum budget for the project and will help you understand how much you can afford to spend.

 Once you have a loan approved, Lithium One can begin construction on your home.
 We take several draws throughout the building process – typically, one at the start of construction, one at the lockup stage, and one at the completion of the project.

 Finally, at the end of the building process, your home is now complete and you have two mortgages, one from your old home and one from your new home.